By JUAN A. LOZANO Associated Press

 Get a better way to read the daily news, sports, obituaries and more with the Ledger/LCJ daily newsletter HERE.
 Subscribe now for only $5 per month or $50 a year and receive the newsletter with exclusive content, the weekly newspaper and the Ledger’s e-edition.

-Beta, which made landfall late Monday as a tropical storm just north of Port O’Connor, Texas, is the first storm named for a Greek letter to make landfall in the continental United States.
-Forecasters ran out of traditional storm names last week, forcing the use of the Greek alphabet for only the second time since the 1950s.
+Forecasters ran out of traditional storm names on Friday, forcing the use of the Greek alphabet for only the second time since the 1950s.

-Beta was the ninth named storm that made landfall in the continental U.S. this year.
-That tied a record set in 1916, according to Colorado State University hurricane researcher Phil Klotzbach.
+If Beta makes landfall in Texas, it would be the ninth named storm to make landfall in the continental U.S. in 2020.
+That would tie a record set in 1916, according to Colorado State hurricane researcher Phil Klotzbach.

-Parts of the Alabama coast and Florida Panhandle were still reeling from Hurricane Sally, which roared ashore Sept.
-16, causing at least two deaths.
+Parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore on Wednesday.
+At least two deaths were blamed on the system.